 Creamy Cauliflower Soup with Pomegranates and Peanuts

-2 tablespoons butter or extra virgin olive oil
+- 2 Tbsp. butter or extra virgin olive oil

-1 head of cauliflower, cut into small florets and stalks chopped
+- 1 head cauliflower cut into small florets and stalks chopped

 - 32 oz. low-sodium chicken or vegetable stock

 - 1/2 tsp. kosher salt, sea salt, or another coarse salt

 - In a stock pot or large pot, heat the butter or oil over a medium-high heat.

 - Turn the heat down to medium, add the onion and celery, and sauté until the onion is soft and translucent, 5 – 8 minutes.